Know Your Workplace Rights if You Have a Disability

 - Remove essential jobs functions.

-Karen Jacobs, EdD, OTR, clinical professor at Boston University, suggests keeping a written activity log and recording what you do and how you feel for a week.
+Occupational therapist Karen Jacobs, a clinical professor at Boston University, suggests keeping a written activity log and recording what you do and how you feel for a week.
 Highlight when you are symptomatic – what you were doing and the time of day.